ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 9. Click **Add**.

-Enter the name of the new dialog into the dialog name field in the appropriate {{ site.data.product.title }} **Applications/provisioning/profile instance**.
+Enter the name of the new dialog into the dialog name field in the appropriate {{ site.data.product.title_short }} **Applications/provisioning/profile instance**.
 This dialog can now be referred to in an instance in the
 Provisioning Profiles class so that it can be used for groups of users.

 #### Provisioning Profiles

 Provisioning profiles can be used to customize the dialogs and the state machine (steps used to provision the machine).
-Profiles can be created for LDAP or {{ site.data.product.title }} groups.
+Profiles can be created for LDAP or {{ site.data.product.title_short }} groups.
 To use provisioning profiles:

-  - Create a **Provisioning Profile** instance for the LDAP or {{ site.data.product.title }} group.
+  - Create a **Provisioning Profile** instance for the LDAP or {{ site.data.product.title_short }} group.
 If no instance exists, then default settings will be used.

   - If customizing dialogs, create a custom dialog file, and specify the name of that file in the provisioning profile instance.
 If customizing the states for provisioning, create a state instance and set the name of the state instance in the provisioning profile instance.